amberbit/elixir-cocktails/elixir-cocktails/elixir/amnesia.md

         [{:amnesia, github: "meh/amnesia", tag: :master}]
     end

-After that, run
+After that, run:

     mix deps.get

-to download Amnesia
+to download Amnesia.

 ##Creating the database
 Let's create a database for battery status – so there will be a timestamp, a status – (e.g. “Charging”, “Discharging”) and a percentage.
 To use the database, we first have to create a file that will be used to create the database.

-To create database, add a new file “Database.ex” in your lib folder.
+To create the database, add a new file “Database.ex” in your lib folder.
 Write it as follows:

     #Firstly, we have to require Amnesia to use defdatabase and deftable
     require Amnesia